All your Digital Euro resources in one place

 General Digital Euro Related Questions

-The digital euro is the European solution in investigation for a central bank digital currency (CBDC) to offer a digital alternative of cash to the Euro area (see ECB).
+The digital euro can take on different shapes which are issued by different institutions.
+It can be publicly or privately issued.
+While a digital euro issued by a (non-bank) e-money institute (e.g., STASIS, Circle) is an example for a privately issued digital euro, there is only one possible publicly issued form of digital euro: The European Central Bank is the sole potential issuer of a euro central bank digital currency (CBDC) which is the European solution in investigation for a to offer a digital alternative of cash to the Euro area (see ECB).
 In today’s digital age, around 1 trillion euros have been shifting towards cryptocurrencies and stablecoins, causing parallel circulations of money to emerge next to the ones monitored by monetary authorities of a country.
-These shifts explain why the European Central Bank (ECB) is currently investigating an introduction of a central bank-backed digital euro.
+Thus, there is not one single digital euro but rather several ones and digital euro is used as a blanket term.

 Since current investigations are analysing the need for and potential design considerations of CBDC, there is no fixed date for the release of the digital euro.
 Initially, the first publications on a digital euro date back to November 2019, when an internal task force was set to explore CBDCs.
 After consultations, a resolution passed to kickstart the digital euro project.
 Shortly after, the investigation phase began and a market advisory group (MAG) launched.
 The development phase is expected to start in October 2023.
 Experts anticipate the introduction of the digital euro to be sometime around 2026.

-Transfers of digital money require an electronic register to prevent it from being copied and used multiple times.
-Therefore, digital euro transfers must be documented.
-Since privacy is a fundamental human right (see article 8 of EU Charter of Fundamental Rights) in Europe, the protection of personal data would be taken into account or adjusted accordingly in the design of the digital euro.
+Regardless of the issuing institution, transfers of digital money require an electronic register to prevent it from being copied and used multiple times.
+Therefore, digital euro transfers of all kinds must be documented.
+Since privacy is a fundamental human right (see article 8 of EU Charter of Fundamental Rights) in Europe, in the case of a euro CBDC introduction, the protection of personal data would be taken into account or adjusted accordingly in the design of the digital euro.
 Besides respecting the individual’s right to privacy and determining how their data is used, a digital euro’s potential design must also prevent the unlawful use of money (e.g., money laundering and the financing of terrorism).
+Private forms of the digital euro have to comply with data protection and digital asset regulation of the respective jurisdiction in which the issuing entity is registered, including meeting money laundering prevention requirements.
+One such example is the compliance with laws indirectly requiring certain levels of transaction transparency to be given such as the Crypto Travel Rule.

 No. At the moment, the ECB emphasises that a digital euro would be complementing cash, not replacing it.
 Accordingly, cash will continue to be available in the euro area, where a digital euro would function alongside cash as a response to consumers’ evolving demand to pay digitally, in a fast and secure way.